armcknight/armcknight.com/blog/_posts/2024-01-26-mac-40th-anniversary.md

 Around the same time, a buddy enrolled in a school for sound engineers, and asked what kind of computer he should get.
 Based on what I knew at the time about creatives using Macs and the longevity and how they retain resale value, that's what I recommended, and he got a Macbook.
 Some time later we'd become roommates, and I remember how strange it felt trying to navigate Finder with the trackpad that scrolled in the wrong direction!
 (And he had the same experience with my laptop.)

+I also remember when the iPod first came out.
+I already had a NOMAD Jukebox Zen, with its springy little side wheel.
+But I wasn't able to get my hands on an iPod for quite some time.
+These were also the days when car head units were advancing, and I picked one up with a USB port and just stuck a flash drive full of MP3s on it.
+I finally was able to afford my own iPod when the 5th generation came out, but it was stolen from our car one night after accidentally leaving it when we parked.
+Finding a smashed window and missing items is a major bummer when you're heading to work, and this was the second time that'd happened... the first being a huge CD binder several years earlier.

 # First Purchase

 Fast forward a few years, and I'm in university, with a more recently purchased [Sony VIAO 17"](https://www.cnet.com/reviews/sony-vaio-e-series-17-inch-review/), an absolute behemoth.
 It ran Windows Vista.
 I actually took it backpacking in Europe for 6 weeks, ow, my back.
 But it did get us out of a bind a few times.
 This was before we could afford smartphones, so that was our only connection to the internet.